0x26res/arrowgen/README.md

 - [ ] rationalize wrappers and code generation, better naming for list
 - [ ] go through code TODOs
 - [ ] change command to be consistent with protoc
+- [ ] Be consistent when using shared ptr
+- [ ] Try to get rid of the Struct reader
+- [ ] Add a fake dependency on python code in cmake to make rebuild automatic
+- [ ] Delete duplicated proto file (symlink?)
+- [ ] add messages with various level of nesting
+- [ ] add support for imports from other files